jkawahara/bamazon-cl/README.md

     * The BCBC curriculum generally focuses on JavaScript along with HTML/CSS, using the MERN (MongoDB, Express, React, Node) software stack, to teach web development skills across the client and server.
   * The Bamazon is a command-line node application:
     * Takes in orders from customers and depletes stock from the store's inventory
-    * Provides manager and supervisor views
+    * Provides manager and supervisor views for maintaining inventory
-    * TBD (Bonus) This app also tracks product sales across store's departments and then provides a summary of the highest-grossing departments in the store
+    * (Bonus) This app also tracks product sales across store's departments and then provides a summary of the highest-grossing departments in the store
  ### 2. What / Objectives / User Stories
   * This project development, from design through deployment of the application, used Node.js and MySQL as the primary web development technology on the server side along with npm:
     * The following npm packages were used: